Does this test have other names?

 What might affect my test results?

-Different factors may affect bilirubin levels.
-These include:
+Different things may affect bilirubin levels.
+Vigorous exercise can raise bilirubin

 How do I get ready for this test?

-You may need to fast before this test.
-Ask your healthcare provider how you should
+You may need to fast several hours before this test.
+Ask your healthcare provider